Kentico/devnet.kentico.com/README.md

 ## Extension Ideas/Suggestions

 Let the community know what would be valuable for you!
-Maybe youre desired piece of functionality is already out there.
+Maybe your desired piece of functionality is already out there.

-If you have an idea for the MVC widget, MVC inline editor, MVC from component, or any other extension for Kentico EMS, feel free to submit a feature request issue, describe you extension and label it by `extension-idea`.
+If you have an idea for the MVC widget, MVC inline editor, MVC from component, or any other extension for Kentico EMS, feel free to submit a feature request issue, describe your extension and label it by `extension-idea`.

 ## Updating extensions